 In meat products

 Adding it to meat products can improve their taste and texture.
-Its emulsifying effect can evenly distribute the fat and protein in meat products, thereby improving the taste and stability of meat products.
+Monostearin emulsifying effect can evenly distribute the fat and protein in meat products, thereby improving the taste and stability of meat products.
 At the same time, it can also prevent problems such as oxidation and spoilage of meat products during storage.

 Monostearin, also known as glycerol monostearate, is a widely used emulsifier in various industries such as food, pharmaceuticals, cosmetics, and detergents.
 Its research and development history can be traced back to its discovery and subsequent exploration of its unique properties and applications.